kidza/todos/README.md

 # todos

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Updated Todo Ember.js example from http://todomvc.com.
+The biggest change is the use of Ember Data for models.

 ## Prerequisites